 The Master of Science in Health Informatics degree program provides an interdisciplinary study of the design, development, adoption, and application of IT-based innovations in healthcare services, delivery, management, and planning.
-Health Informatics is a unique academic model of collaboration involving the Lewis College of Business and the College of Engineering and Computer Sciences (CITE).
-Accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM), Marshall University’s Health Informatics program is the only of its kind in West Virginia.
+Marshall University’s Health Informatics program is the only of its kind in West Virginia.

-Students enter the field of Health Informatics because it is a combination of healthcare and technology, Health Informatics appeals to clinicians and technicians interested in the intersections of healthcare and technology.
-Further, Health Informatics is part of the burgeoning science, technology, engineering and mathematics (STEM) field, appealing to students wishing to work in value-based environments.
-Students can work at Hospitals/clinics, information systems companies, government agencies, and insurance companies among others, as chief information officers, data analytics, application developers, and project managers.
+Students enter the field of Health Informatics because it combines healthcare and technology; Health Informatics appeals to clinicians and technicians interested in the intersections of healthcare and technology.
+Further, Health Informatics is part of the burgeoning science, technology, engineering, and mathematics (STEM) field and qualifies as a STEM-designated degree program by the US Department of Homeland Security.
+In this way, the Health Informatics degree at Marshall is ideal for students wishing to work in value-based environments and is beneficial for international students trying to extend their OPT status.
+Students can work at Hospitals/clinics, information systems companies, government agencies, and insurance companies as data analytics, application developers, project managers, and chief information officers.
+Please have a look at the program’s brochure.

 There is large demand for Health Informatics professionals.
 Employment of healthcare occupations is projected to grow 14 percent from 2018 to 2028, much faster than the average for all occupations, adding about 1.9 million new jobs.
 Healthcare occupations are projected to add more jobs than any of the other occupational groups.
 This projected growth is mainly due to an aging population, leading to greater demand for healthcare services.